apache/fury/docs/specification/xlang_serialization_spec.md

 ### Schema consistent

 Fields are serialized from parent type to leaf type.
-Fields are sorted using fury struct fields sort algorithms.
+Fields are sorted using fory struct fields sort algorithms.

 ### Schema Evolution